MNoumanAbbasi/MNoumanAbbasi/README.md

 I'm a Computer Science Senior at LUMS, Lahore.

-💻 Passionate about Machine Learning and Data Science.
-Also interested in Open Source and research regarding ML and DL.
+💻 Passionate about Machine Learning and Security and Privacy.
+Also interested in Open Source work.

+🔬 My research interests include Security and Privacy, Internet Measurements and Machine Learning.

 🔭 I’m currently working on Ratefessor, a website for university students to rate/review professors.
 I'm using Django and SQLite and it is part of my Database course project.